Solitaire Ring Meaning and Symbolism

 Classic Tastes

 If you love timeless looks, there are few things more timeless than a solitaire ring.
 While unique engagement rings can be trendy, your solitaire ring will look as good in 30 years as it does today.
-While not the flashiest choice, the simpler stylings give this ring-staying power that very few rings have.
+While not the flashiest choice, the simpler stylings give this ring staying power that very few rings have.
 You can always add a wedding band if you want to add visual depth.

 If You Want a More Adventurous Setting...

-The classic six-prong setting on a solitaire stone is great and it’ll always look great.
+The classic four- or six-prong setting on a solitaire stone is great and it’ll always look great.
 However, if you want to get a bit more adventurous with your wedding ring styling, a simple solitaire stone complements that well.
 The more minimalist stone will give way to a more creative setting and add balance, whereas a three stone ring wouldn’t allow for the same creativity in your setting.

 Browse Our Collection of Single Stone Engagement Rings